 Personal finance management apps

-Helping people manage their finances — tracking income and expenses — is one of the most important functions of FinTech.
+Helping people manage their finances — tracking income and expenses — is one of the most important functions of FinTech, and personal finance apps help this a ton.
+This includes budgeting apps.
 In personal finance management applications, interaction with the users is always intuitive: they need to choose a goal, link a bank card or account, and monitor the flow of money.
 Centralizing the data in one place greatly simplifies financial management and tracking spending habits.